9tigerio/db2rest/README.md

 DB2Rest is an **open-source REST DATA API platform** to rapidly build data access layer with minimal engineering effort.
-DB2Rest connects with modern AI powered database or traditional database to instantly provide API to perform data access, manipulation operations, , load ML models, export and share data.
+DB2Rest connects with **modern AI powered database or traditional database** to instantly provide API to perform different data access and manipulation operations, , load Machine Learning(ML) models, export and share data and insights.

 It has all the best practices built-in, so that developers can focus on business logic, build intuitive user-interface and build intelligent applications powered by artificial intelligence(AI).